joyapisi/system-admin-casestudy/README.md

 [Client A] ----> [MPLS Network] ----> [Client B]
 ```

-3. OSPF (Open Shortest Path First)
+c. **OSPF (Open Shortest Path First)**
-Role: OSPF is a link-state routing protocol used within an autonomous system to find the best path for data transmission.
-It dynamically adjusts to network changes and quickly adapts to new network conditions.
-OSPF is efficient and scalable, making it ideal for large networks.
+OSPF works as a routing protocol that links states and is highly adaptable.
+It is ideal for large networks.
+It helps to find the best data transmission path in independent systems.

 Diagram:
 ```css